samplecatalina/SMTP-CRAM_Server_Client_and_a_MitM_Attacker/README.md

 Completed in Nov.
 2022

+## Features

+- SMTP-CRAM Server and Client: Implements the SMTP protocol with CRAM to securely authenticate users and transfer emails.
+- MitM Attacker: Simulates a Man-in-the-Middle attacker capable of eavesdropping and potentially altering communications between the server and client.
+- Multiprocessing: Efficiently handles multiple processes to manage concurrent connections and ensure smooth and responsive interactions.
+- Robust Error Handling: Implements comprehensive error handling to manage unexpected situations and maintain stability.
+- Modular Design: The codebase is organized into modular components, promoting maintainability, scalability, and readability.

 ## Digest

 An email exchange application that supports the SMTP-CRAM protocol in Python.
 This includes a client, a server, and an eavesdropper (middle-man attacker), which can apply MitM attack to the authentication mechanism.
 To demonstrate CRAM-MD5 indeed has its weakness, the eavesdropper is implemented such that a MitM attack can be performed.